Living Dead: Day of the Dead (2008)

+Directed by Steve Miner, the story is located in Leadville, Colorado, where the couple of Trevor and Nina find themselves in a town suddenly sealed off by military forces.
+People begin acting strangely and the dead come back to life, with the couple and the soldiers trying to escape.

 Dan O'Bannon and John Russo's Living Dead spin-offs

 There are currently two distinct franchises utilizing the Living Dead moniker.
 The first was Return of the Living Dead, which originated as a novel written in 1978 by John A. Russo.
 It was later adapted to a film by Dan O'Bannon, which spawned its own series of movies, with a total of four sequels.
 This could be seen more as a spinoff of Night of the Living Dead rather than sequels, as the first movie treats Night of the Living Dead as a movie that was based on real events.

 Russo and producer Tom Fox planned to bring Return of the Living Dead to the screen offering O'Bannon the director's seat, he accepted on the condition he could rewrite the film radically so as to differentiate it from Romero's films.
 O'Bannon discarded Russo's script in its entirety and rewrote it, retaining only the title and changing the "rules" significantly.
 His alterations to the canon include the zombies' fixation on brains alone (whereas Romero/Russo zombies will devour any part of a living human), the ability to move rapidly and communicate (despite physical defects that would render such activity impossible), and the ability of 2–4–5 Trioxin to resurrect any deceased life form, regardless of how long the decedent has been interred.
 Although Russo and O'Bannon were only directly involved with the first film in the series, the rest of the films, to varying degrees, stick to their outline and "rules" established in the first film.

 Dan O'Bannon's Return of the Living Dead series includes: